Professional edition active

 Clinicians should note vital signs and calculate body mass index (BMI).

-If pubertal development may be abnormal, secondary sexual characteristics are evaluated; breast and pubic hair development are staged using the Tanner method (see Sexual Maturation).
+In adolescents, pubertal development of secondary sexual characteristics is evaluated; breast and pubic hair development are staged using the Tanner method (see Sexual Maturation).
 If axillary and pubic hair is present, adrenarche has occurred.

-A breast examination should be done to check for galactorrhea (breast milk secretion not temporally associated with childbirth); it can be distinguished from other types of nipple discharge by finding fat globules in the fluid using a low-power microscope.
+A breast examination should be done to check for galactorrhea (breast milk secretion not temporally associated with childbirth); it can be distinguished from other types of nipple discharge by a finding of fat globules in the fluid under microscopic examination.

-General examination focuses on evidence of virilization, including hirsutism, temporal balding, acne, voice deepening, increased muscle mass, and defeminization (a decrease in previously normal secondary sexual characteristics, such as decreased breast size and vaginal atrophy).
+General physical examination focuses on evidence of virilization, including hirsutism, temporal balding, acne, voice deepening, increased muscle mass, and defeminization (a decrease in previously normal secondary sexual characteristics, such as decreased breast size).
 Virilization results from increased androgen production by the adrenal glands or ovaries.
 Hypertrichosis (excessive growth of hair on the extremities, head, and back), which is common in some families, is differentiated from true hirsutism, which is characterized by excess hair on the upper lip and chin and between the breasts.

-Finding black patches on the skin due to acanthosis nigricans is a possible sign of polycystic ovary syndrome (PCOS) or diabetes.
+A finding of black patches on the skin consistent with acanthosis nigricans is a possible sign of polycystic ovary syndrome (PCOS) or diabetes.

 Clinicians should check for hypothermia, bradycardia, hypotension, and reduced subcutaneous fat, which suggest anorexia nervosa, and for dental erosion, palatal lesions, reduced gag reflex, subconjunctival hemorrhage, and subtle hand changes with calluses on the dorsum of the hand (due to frequent vomiting), which suggest bulimia.